Your test cases should be based on the:

 Author and Publish Environments

-Although, covered in Environments it is worth highlighting a deciding factor of AEM with regard to testing.
+Although covered in Environments, it is worth highlighting a deciding factor of AEM regarding testing.

 the Author environment